ajohnsonbuck/StrandMath/README.md

 Strand objects can also be created by passing an `n x 1` cell array of char or string variables as arguments to Strand().
 For example,

-     N = Strand({'ATTG';'rCrArGrA';'GGAATTC'});
+     N = Strand({'ATTG';'rCrArGrA';'GGAA+TTC'});

-creates a 3-element Strand array containing the three DNA sequences specified.
-Note that RNA nucleotides are specified with the `r` prefix.
+creates a 3-element Strand array containing the DNA sequence ATTG, the RNA sequence CAGA, and the DNA sequence containing one LNA residue GGAA+TTC.
+Note that RNA nucleotides are specified with the `r` prefix, and LNA residues with the `+` prefix.

 Strand sequences are stored internally as cell arrays of char variables representing individual nucleotides, and can be accessed as the Strand.Sequence property (for instance, `N(2).Sequence{3}` would return the char `'rG'` in the above example).